Rosanna Natoli: Personal life

 Natoli married her husband Joe Natoli in 1989, and has three children.
 Her husband is a councillor on the Sunshine Coast Regional Council, the same council which she now leads.
 This has led to some concerns around potential conflicts of interest, which both Natoli and her husband dismissed.
 In 2004, her husband became the final person to be elected as mayor of the Maroochy Shire Council prior to the council being merged into the new larger Sunshine Coast Regional Council which was formed as a result of the 2008 Queensland council amalgamations.
 Although he attempted to be elected as inaugural mayor of the new council, he was defeated by former Noosa Shire mayor Bob Abbot.

-Natoli has an interest in performing, beginning when she played the lead role in a school musical at Aspley State High School.
+Natoli has an interest in performing, beginning when she played the lead role in a school musical.
 In 2017, she played the Wicked Witch in a stage production of The Wizard of Oz.

 In March 2022, Natoli was ranked at #64 in the list of Sunshine Coast's 100 most inspirational women, compiled by the Sunshine Coast Daily.

 In August 2022, Natoli was injured when she slipped and fell just prior to her taking to the stage to MC the Victory in the Pacific ball on the Sunshine Coast.
 She was treated by paramedics at the scene before being transported to hospital where she underwent surgery for a break in her forearm.